-Introduction.
 The Common-Reflection-Surface (CRS) stack method and similar stacking approaches can be seen as generalized stacking velocity analysis tools.
 In contrast to conventional stacking velocity analysis, these methods provide entire sets of stacking parameters which carry useful information for a variety of applications like inversion.
-The generalized stacking parameters can be interpreted in several ways (see, e. g., Hertweck et al., 2007): in the data, they can be observed as the first and second spatial derivatives of traveltime.
-These can be expressed in terms of slowness components and imaging velocities, including the classic stacking velocity for the zero-offset case.
-Another attractive means of interpretation is to relate them to properties of (hypothetical) wavefronts, namely their propagation directions and curvatures at the source and the receiver, respectively.
-In particular the propagation direction, a usually quite stable parameter, can be employed for various purposes, e. g. topography handling, redatuming, and wavefield separation on multi-component data (see, e. g., Zhang, 2003; Boelsen and Mann, 2005).
+The generalized stacking parameters can be interpreted in several ways (see, e.g., Hertweck et al., 2007): in the data, they can be observed as the first and second spatial derivatives of traveltime.
+Alternatively, these can be expressed in terms of slowness components and imaging velocities, including the classic stacking velocity for the zero-offset case.
+Another attractive means of interpretation is to relate the traveltime derivatives to properties of (hypothetical) wavefronts, namely their propagation directions and curvatures at the source and the receiver, respectively.
+In particular the wavefront propagation directions-usually quite stable parameters-can be employed for various purposes, e.g. topography handling, redatuming, and wavefield separation on multi-component data (see, e.g., Zhang, 2003; Boelsen and Mann, 2005).

-In order to relate the traveltime derivatives to this geometrical interpretation, we need a good estimation of the tuned velocities in the vicinity of the respective source-receiver configuration for which the derivatives were calculated.
+In order to relate the traveltime derivatives to this geometrical interpretation, we need a good estimation of the tuned velocities in the vicinity of the respective source and/or receiver for which the derivatives were calculated.
 For the application of the CRS stack, these velocities are usually assumed to be known and considered as virtually constant within the local stacking aperture.
 As long as the geometrical interpretation is not explicitely used within the stacking process itself, the accuracy of the velocities is not crucial and a calibration of the wavefront properties with more accurate velocities can be applied later on.
+In ordinary CRS processing, the geometrical interpretation enters only via extremal emergence angles which are convenient to constrain the search range for the first derivatives.
+If the velocity is underestimated, the search range will be larger and more coarsely sampled than intended.
+Too high velocities will have the opposite effect, in the worst case leading to the loss of steep events.
+It can be shown that in case of doubt, an underestimated velocity will not introduce failures due to inaccuracies but only a slight computational overhead.

-Otherwise, the accuracy becomes far more critical, especially in case of wavefront propagation directions being used to discriminate differently polarized wave types in multi-component data.
+If the geometrical interpretation comes into turn, the accuracy becomes far more critical, especially in case of wavefront propagation directions being used to discriminate differently polarized wave types in multi-component data.
 As shown by Boelsen and Mann (2005) the CRS method can be extended to handle multi-component data by using the operator shape and orientation simultaneously with polarization directions.
-With inaccurate velocities the wavefront orientation and the polarization are wrongly estimated and the results are deteriorated.
+With inaccurate velocities the orientation of wavefronts emerging at the receivers and, thus, also the polarization directions are wrongly estimated and the results are deteriorated: the different wave types will appear intermixed rather than separated.
+Another example for processes sensitive to the accuracy of the velocity is the handling of topography in surface seismics or deviated wells in VSP acquisition.
+Here, the propagation direction is implicitly used to redatum the data to more convenient reference levels.
+A biased estimate of this propagation direction will evidently lead to lateral and temporal displacement of the redatumed reflection events.